h2non/gentleman/README.md

 ### Creating plugins

-You can create your own plugins for a variety of purposes, such as server discovery, custom HTTP tranport, modify any request/response param, intercept traffic, authentication and so on.
+You can create your own plugins for a wide variety of purposes, such as server discovery, custom HTTP tranport, modify any request/response param, intercept traffic, authentication and so on.

 Plugins are essentially a set of middleware function handlers for one or multiple HTTP life cycle phases exposing [a concrete interface](https://github.com/h2non/gentleman/blob/755d55eef0bd26ae6b4ee19fe59001db2c46a51b/plugin/plugin.go#L16-L35) consumed by gentleman middleware layer.